PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 #### Rebase

-While `git merge` creates a new commit, as illustrated [here](#figure-merging), `git rebase` just changes the base of one branch to put it after the last commit of the other branch.
+While `git merge` creates a new commit, as illustrated [here](#figure-merging), `git rebase` changes the base of one branch to put it after the last commit of the other branch.
 Taking the same example illustrated [here](#figure-repository-on-computer-1-with-diverged-master-branches), we can do `git fetch origin` on `Computer 1` to update the local copy of `origin/master`, and then `git rebase origin/master` to obtain:

 {{< figure src="rebase.drawio.svg" title="Rebasing" lightbox="true" >}}